 Solar Simulation Systems

-FeaturesApplicationsSolar Simulator ModelsASTM ClassificationTypical Final Test Report
+FeaturesApplicationsSolar Simulator ModelsStandards for Solar SimulatorsTypical Final Test Report

-A Solar Simulation system also known as sun simulator reproduces full spectrum light equal to natural sunlight.
 The ground level spectrum of natural sunlight is different for various locations on earth.
 The constituents of the atmosphere affect both absorption and scattering.
 Elevation is another factor that affects the ground level spectrum, since the elevation determines how far the sun's radiation must pass through the atmosphere.
 For any given location the distance the sun's radiation must travel through the atmosphere changes as the day progresses, due to the changing angle of the sun.
 With the sun directly overhead the direct radiation that passes through travels the shortest distance through earth's atmosphere to reach the earth.
 The spectrum of this radiation is referred to as "Air Mass 1 Direct" (AM1D).
 For standardization purposes sea level is used as a standard reference site.
 The global radiation with the sun overhead is referred to as "Air Mass 1 Global" (AM1G).
 The spectrum of sun's radiation in space does not pass through any air mass hence it is referred to as "Air Mass 0" (AM0).

 Since solar radiation reaching the earth's surface varies significantly with atmospheric condition, location, time of the day, earth/sun distance, and solar activity, standard spectra have been developed to provide a basis for standardization of theoretical evaluation of the effects of solar radiation.
 The most widely used standard spectra are those published by The Committee Internationale d'Eclaraige (CIE), the world authority on radiometric and photometric nomenclature and standards.